-You and/or your Medicare dependent must have both Medicare Parts A and B to be enrolled in Medicare Advantage.
-Medicare Part B premiums are your responsibility.
+A Medicare retiree and/or Medicare dependent must have both Medicare Parts A and B to enroll in the Local Gov Medicare Advantage (PPO) Plan (Medicare Advantage), a Medicare health and Part D plan.
+Medicare Part B premiums are the retiree's responsibility.